|Nutrition Facts (per serving)|

 Gather the ingredients.

-Cream together the eggs, sugar, and brandy (if using).
+Cream together eggs, sugar, and brandy (if using).

-Sift together the flour, cardamom, baking powder, and salt.
+Sift together flour, cardamom, baking powder, and salt.

-With a light hand, mix the dry ingredients into the batter to form a soft dough.
-You want to avoid handling the dough much.
-Otherwise, the cookies will end up tough.
+With a light hand, mix dry ingredients into batter to form a soft dough.
+You want to avoid handling dough too much.
+Otherwise, cookies will end up tough.

-Chill the dough, covered, for at least 30 minutes or overnight.
+Chill dough, covered, for at least 30 minutes or overnight.

-Roll the chilled dough out on a floured board to a thickness of 1/8 inch.
+Roll chilled dough out on a floured board to a thickness of 1/8 inch.

-Using a fattigman cutter or a pastry cutter, cut the dough into diamond shapes about 1 1/4-inch wide by 3 1/2-inches long.
-If you're using a pastry cutter, cut the dough first into 1 1/4-inch strips and then cut across these diagonally to form diamonds.
+Using a fattigman cutter or a pastry cutter, cut dough into diamond shapes about 1 1/4-inch wide by 3 1/2 inches long.
+If you're using a pastry cutter, cut dough first into 1 1/4-inch strips and then cut across these diagonally to form diamonds.

 Use a knife to cut a 1/2-inch slash in the middle of each diamond.

-Twist one corner of each diamond up through the center slash to make a knot.
+Twist one corner of each diamond up through center slash to make a knot.

 Heat 2 inches of oil in the bottom of a heavy pot to 375 F.

-Drop in the pastry knots and fry them until they are golden brown, turning occasionally.
+Drop in pastry knots and fry until golden brown, turning occasionally.

 Remove and drain on paper towels.

-Sprinkle the cookies with vanilla sugar or powdered sugar and serve immediately.
+Sprinkle cookies with vanilla sugar or confectioners' sugar and serve immediately.